Typescript-TDD/ts-auto-mock/README.md

 This project is licensed under the MIT License

 // TODO before this branch is ready
+    // add a test for recursive generic interface
     // a generic that extends another class
     // clean the code
-    // test the mongoose library missing features
+    // FIX TODO